rlauer6/doc-converter/README.md

 notifications.
 In either case, we would need to provision an EC2 instance of some sort to run our code.

-Scenario 3 is clearly more appealing.
-Create a Lambda function that responds to the S3 event and do some magic on the files.
+*Scenario 3* is clearly more appealing.
+Create a Lambda function that responds to the S3 event and then perform some magic on the documents.
 While this appears a bit more appealing architecturally, it introduces some complexity in figuring out exactly how a Lambda function can invoke LibreOffice!

 In the end, a simple Perl CGI that forks and executes LibreOffice from the command line, while a still a bit unsatisfying, does the trick.

+I note these alternatives in the event someone out there has a niftier idea.

 # Description